Atlantic History Glorious Revolution

 Introduction

-The Glorious Revolution of 1688–1689 was for long a well-known historical landmark.
+The Glorious Revolution of 1688–1689 has long been a well-known historical landmark.
 The Whig interpretation of the revolution, which was epitomized in the work of the great Victorian historian Thomas B. Macaulay, was largely responsible for this familiarity.
 Macaulay and writers who followed him saw the revolution as a constitutional milestone.
 They maintained that Whig leaders committed to parliamentary government took the initiative in the Convention of 1689 (an irregular meeting of Parliament) in ousting a despotic and Catholic James II in favor of his Protestant son-in-law and daughter, William III (also stadtholder of the Netherlands) and Mary II.
 This largely bloodless revolution at Westminster, which promoted Parliament at the expense of the crown, also secured Protestantism by maintaining the privileged position of the established Anglican Church and by extending toleration to Protestant dissenters who preferred to remain outside the religious establishment.
 Moreover, according to the Whig view, the revolution protected property and personal rights from arbitrary taxation and royal interference.
 Whig interpreters also utilized the contractual thought of John Locke, whose Two Treatises of Government was published in 1689, to vest the revolution with a liberal ethos.
-By the third quarter of the 20th century, however, this comfortable construction of the revolution was disintegrating, and popular interest in it was fading.
+By the third quarter of the twentieth century, however, this comfortable construction of the revolution was disintegrating.
 Marxists and some historians dismissed 1688–1689 as an inconsequential alteration in the monarchy.
 Specialists found fault with particular aspects of the Whig interpretation.
 Some scholars sought to rehabilitate James II, especially in light of his religious toleration.
 Other historians emphasized the ideological compromises involved in an event that owed as much to royalist Tories as to their Whig partisan opponents.
-Locke’s arguments for resistance were relegated to the periphery of the event.
-But dismissal of the Glorious Revolution has proved premature.
-Since its tercentenary in 1988–1989, the revolution has been interpreted as a watershed in all three British kingdoms, and it has also increasingly been understood as an event with both a European and a global importance.
-William III led his new kingdoms into warfare against the France of Louis XIV, which transformed England into the preeminent imperial and commercial power of the 18th century.
+Since its tercentenary in 1988–1989, however, the revolution has again been interpreted as a watershed in all three British kingdoms, and it has also increasingly been understood as an event with both a European and a global importance.
+William III led his new kingdoms into warfare against the France of Louis XIV, which transformed England into the preeminent imperial and commercial power of the eighteenth century.
+The English revolution was also accompanied by an easing of press regulations that encouraged both political publications of all kinds and partisanship.
 The Scottish and the Irish revolutions, neither of which was bloodless, also had momentous consequences, stimulating parliamentary assertiveness in both kingdoms, contributing to the union of Scotland with England in 1707, and marginalizing both Irish Catholics and Scottish Episcopalians.
 In the North American colonies the revolution helped confirm the position of colonial assemblies and reaffirmed Anglo-American anti-Catholicism.
 As the Glorious Revolution has acquired new dimensions as a British, European, Atlantic, and global event, some elements of the Whig interpretation have also retained a place in scholarly interpretation, albeit in more nuanced form.

 General Overviews

-The appearance, beginning in 2000, of several new general overviews of the Glorious Revolution by professional historians points to the increasing visibility of 1688–1689 in historical discussion.
+The appearance, in recent decades, of several new general overviews of the Glorious Revolution by professional historians points to the continuing visibility of 1688–1689 in historical discussion.
 Students and readers new to the topic will probably gain the most by starting with Valance 2006, a lucid narrative of the revolution that addresses major interpretive issues.
 Those with some background will want to begin with Harris 2006 or Pincus 2009, both of which are more heavily researched and argued and which are intended to advance scholarly debate about the revolution.
 Harris provides the most serious effort at finding a common framework for investigation of the revolution in the three British kingdoms.
 Pincus places James II in a European context of Catholic modernization and proposes that 1688–1689 was the first modern revolution.
-Cruickshanks 2000 is the briefest of the more recent accounts intended for students and general readers.
-A controversial inversion of the Whig interpretation that rehabilitates James II and skewers William III, it is best read in conjunction with other accounts.
-Hoppit 2000 provides a readable and comprehensive account of the political and commercial development of Britain in the wartime decades that followed the revolution.
-Somewhat older general accounts that still offer important approaches include Jones 1972 and Speck 1988.
-Jones intended to challenge principal elements of the Whig interpretation, whereas Speck offers qualified endorsements of some Whig arguments.
-Speck is especially suitable for students.
+Cruickshanks 2000 presents a controversial inversion of the Whig interpretation that rehabilitates James II and skewers William III, and it is best read in conjunction with other accounts.
+Hoppit 2000 provides a readable and comprehensive survey of the political and commercial development of Britain in the wartime decades that followed the revolution.
+The older general account Speck 1988 was published to mark the tercentenary of the revolution.
+Intended for students and general readers, it offers qualified endorsements of some Whig arguments.
+Herrmann 2015 traces the more recent historiography of the revolution, emphasizing that disagreements about its character have a long history.

 • Cruickshanks, Eveline.
 The Glorious Revolution.
 British History in Perspective.
 New York: St. Martin’s, 2000.